 Allowing something for everyone, if you’re looking for the best Mudgee wineries for lunch, a vineyard with accomodation or just some of our favourite spots, read on through as you discover the best vineyards and wineries in Mudgee, New South Wales.

-With the philosophy of “enjoy great wine with friends,” it’s clear to see why Burnbrae Wines is on our list.
-Owners and husband and wife duo, Andy and Trine Gay have spent the past several years transforming the quaint vineyard into a charming cellar door and boutique accommodation, which has since won numerous awards.
+With the philosophy of “enjoy great wine with friends”, it’s clear to see why Burnbrae Wines is on our list of wineries and cellar doors in Mudgee.
+Owners and husband and wife duo, Andy and Trine Gay, have spent the past several years transforming their quaint vineyard into a charming cellar door and boutique accommodation, which has since won numerous awards.
 Burnbrae has been making wine since 1971, so they certainly know a thing or two about making a delicious drop.
 Not only are the wines distinctive, but so are each of their labels.
-They are inspired by Burnbrae, its surrounds and connections to the owners including parrot stars on the Chit Chat Sauvignon Blanc, which are a nod to the colourful birds that chatter above the courtyard, and the Home Ground Shiraz label which includes a branch of the peppercorn tree that stands where the original winery once was.
-Be sure to pop into the cellar door, which is open Monday to Sunday from 10:00 am – 4:00 pm, and if you fall in love with the winery, why not stay there?
-With two properties available for rent (Varykino House and The Winemaker’s Cottage), you’ll be able to turn your Burnbrae stay into the ultimate vineyard escape.
-And what goes better together than wine and pizza?
-Nothing.
-So for a match made in heaven head to Burnbrae each Sunday for Lazy Pizza Sundays to enjoy house-made crispy pizza.
-Plus, every third Sunday of the month you’ll be treated to tunes.
+They are inspired by Burnbrae, its surrounds and personal connections to the owners.